statisticsnorway/tech-coach-examples/parquet/dataset.md

 such as calculating total revenue, average order value, popular products, and sales by category.
 It can support queries and analysis to gain insights into customer behavior and product performance.

+## Location

+The dataset is stored as csv-files in the `parquet/dataset/`-directory in this repo.
+It is also stored as parquet-files in the bucket:
+`gs://ssb-prod-dapla-felles-data-delt/tech-coach/parquet-example/`
+in the GCP-project: `prod-dapla-felles`.